 Electric guitars of all kinds use pickups to amplify the sound coming from the strings.
-The design of an electric guitar pickup is different from an A/E pickup in that it is based on a magnet with a large amount of copper wire wrapped around it which creates a magnetic field.
-Strings that are within that field are ‘picked up’, and the signal is sent to the output jack.
+The design of an electric guitar pickup is different from an A/E pickup in that it is based on a magnet with a large amount of copper wire wrapped around it, which creates a magnetic field.
+Strings within that field are ‘picked up, and the signal is sent to the output jack.

 Yeah, you can try to rock it out (or twang it up) on an acoustic, but trust us – it just isn’t the same.

-Without a doubt, Fender and Gibson are the two heavyweight brands when it comes to the solid-body electric guitar.
+Without a doubt, Fender and Gibson are the two heavyweight brands for the solid-body electric guitar.
 Fender has iconic models such as the Stratocaster and the Telecaster, and Gibson has made its mark with varied offerings like the Les Paul, the SG, and the Flying V.